Reliable Cellular Automata with Self-Organization: Gaps

-\begin{step+}{rn-gap.no-dam} Consider a time interval $[f_{0},f_{1}]$, assume that the gap $G(t)$ with the desired properties was defined up to time $f_{0}$, where $G(f_{0})$ has size $>2B$ and right-age $\le k$.
-Assume that for $t\in[f_{0},f_{1}]$, no wake of a damage rectangle intersects the area where we define the path further.
+\begin{step+}{step:rn-gap.no-dam} Assume that the gap $G(t)$ with the desired properties was defined up to time $f_{0}$, with adjusted size $|G'(f_{0})|\ge 2\healSpan \B +2$ and right age $\le k$.
+Assume also that in the area where we define the path further, all cells are unaffected even via neighbors during $\rint{f_{0}-\purgeT}{f_{1}}$.